 Lead A Normal Life?

 When parents find out that their child has autism, they often want to know if their child will be able to lead a "normal" life.

-Some children are able to learn basic academic skills like reading, writing, and simple math, and even go on to finish high school.
-Some even
+Some children are able to learn academic skills like reading, writing and math, and go on to finish high school.
+Some even earn college degrees.

-Even those children who are seriously mentally retarded are often able to do things to help themselves like cooking, dressing, doing laundry,
+Even those children who have cognitive challenges are often able to do things to help themselves like cooking, dressing, doing laundry, and handling money.

 Finally, when a child with autism becomes an adult, there are programs that can train many of them to do meaningful work and be involved in their community.

 The most important factor in helping a child with autism reach his or her potential is early intervention.
 The sooner a child begins to receive help, the more they are able to learn and the more they will be able to do as an adult.

 Even so, no matter when your child is diagnosed, it's never too late to start treatment.